The Amiga was a family of personal computers released by Commodore in the 1980's and 1990's.

 Place your WHDLoad packages in

-Full documentation on the Kickstart roms required by Amiberry can be found here.
+Full documentation on the Kickstart ROMs required by Amiberry can be found here.
 Place the Kickstart ROMs in

 Amiberry makes use the RetroArch configs created during Controller Configuration.
 Consequently, Hotkey+X will bring up the UI and Hotkey+Start can be used to exit Amiberry.
 For full documentation, please refer here.

 Default controller choice can be edited in